Addressing a vital community need

 Homeless Health Center, Alameda Health System; Alameda resident

 ”Every life lost on the street is a preventable tragedy.
-The Wellness Campus will provide life-saving interventions for hundreds of medically vulnerable unhoused neighbors each year.”
+The Wellness Campus will provide life-saving interventions for hundreds of medically vulnerable unhoused neighbors every year.
+The realization of this commuity vision is a collective triumph”

 Bonnie Wolf